 - Drugstore Beetle

-Let’s take a close-up look at these commonly misidentified bugs to see what makes them different from bed bugs.
+Let’s take a closer look at these commonly misidentified insects and how they differ from bed bugs.

 Carpet Beetles